sitamet/hapi-message-manager/README.md

 ...
 ```

+This message-manager service gets exposed in `server.plugins.message.manager`

+### How to link a processMessage digest to a subscription:

-Subscribe `processMessage` to our named subscription `entity-product.tasks`:
+To subscribe `processMessage` to our named subscription `entity-product.tasks`:

 ```javascript
 function processMessage(message, content, ackOrNack) {